-Marukawa Fusen Gum
+Marukawa Fusen Gum (マルカワ フーセンガム)

 |Marukawa Bubble Gum Assort Pack|

 As you may know, Umaibo is one of the most famous Japanese snacks.
 This Dagashi is a corn puff snack bar with a slightly hard texture and comes in many unique flavors.
-The price of 10 yen has never been changed since the first product of the series went on the market in 1979.
-Now, some Japanese Dagashi lovers call Umaibo “The King of Dagashi”.
+The price of 10 yen has never been changed since the first flavor went on the market in 1979.
+As Umaibo is known as a legendary snack in Japan, some Japanese snack lovers call Umaibo The King of Dagashi.